-Photos must be high resolution, no larger than 5 MB and may not be digitally altered.
+Photos must be high resolution, no smaller than 4x5 inches and may not be digitally altered.

 A color photo is highly preferred.
 For best results, use a light-colored background, but not white.
 Photos must be no more than five years old.